cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 %% End Waypoint %%

-- [ ] Fix issue with using Obsidian Publish between two devices and having to republish the whole vault everytime 🔺 ➕ 2024-11-03
 - [ ] Linter that can be given conditions, bulk handling, or ability to ask user about certain cases before linting the file? ➕ 2024-11-06
 - [ ] Vault crawler tool that uses AI to find connections in the vault - kind of like Omnisearch + File Organizer 2000 ➕ 2024-11-07
 - [ ] Short URLs for Obsidian Publish ➕ 2024-11-10